aehrc/gp-naps-fhir/input/pagecontent/index.md

 ~~~
 - Prescriber ID - not desired however - feedback cross-enterprise? cross-setting? geographical boundaries? local system?
   - under assumption of feedback from a single practice installation then only need is local resolution
-    - i.e. same practitioner in acute session won't get feedback taking into account both settings
+    - i.e. same practitioner at a different site (different GP system) won't get feedback taking into account both settings
     - essentially need practice registration with identifier system that is made unique using the practice registration qualifier
     - NAPS system and local system interaction to resolve and re-identify to provide feedback...?
-Could have local system registration known to NAPS system, but not provider - local system knows how to assign and resolve providers.
+NAPS has the local system registered, and the local system maintains an internal mapping for re-identification.
+The local system does not share that map.
 ~~~
 ...
     "identifier" : [